OutSystems/docs-support/src/enterprise/licensing/manage/get-license-for-env.md

 ![](images/get-license-for-env-sc.png)

-You'll be redirected to the [Licensing portal](http://www.outsystems.com/licensing/), where, after logging in with a valid OutSystems account you'll be able to pick which infrastructure you are managing:
+You'll be redirected to the [Customer Portal](http://www.outsystems.com/licensing/), where, after logging in with a valid OutSystems account you'll be able to pick which infrastructure you are managing:

 ![](images/get-license-for-env-1.png)